 This area explores the basic principles of perceiving movement and how animated drawings pre-date the development of moving pictures.
 Try your hand at optical toys such as the zoetrope, praxinoscope and the wheel of life.
 On display are major objects from the National Cinematography Collection such as Louis Le Prince's single lens and 16 lens cameras, an Edison Kinetoscope and a Lumière Cinématographe, together with an interactive display showing how these devices work.

 One Hundred Years of Animation

-You can take a seat in our viewing booth to watch clips from animated films from 1897 onwards, then learn about range of animation techniques from cut-outs to computer animation, and the ever-popular stop-motion method.
-This section tells you about the work of Winsor McCay, Walt Disney, Lotte Reiniger, Norman McLaren, John Whitney, John Lasseter, and many other famous animators.
+Take a seat in our viewing booth to watch clips from animated films from 1897 onwards, then learn about range of animation techniques from cut-outs to computer animation, and the ever-popular stop-motion method.
+Learn about the work of Winsor McCay, Walt Disney, Lotte Reiniger, Norman McLaren, John Whitney, John Lasseter, and many other famous animators.

 Animation in Britain

-After you have learned about animation techniques, step into the area that focuses on animators and studios based in this country, including Halas & Batchelor, Barry Purves, Aardman, Joanna Quinn and Ray Harryhausen.
-You will be able to watch clips and see original artwork, puppet models and sets from titles such as Animal Farm, Dangermouse, Morph, Andy Pandy, Jason and the Argonauts and Girls Night Out.
+After you've learned about animation techniques, step into the area that focuses on animators and studios based in the UK, including Halas & Batchelor, Barry Purves, Aardman, Joanna Quinn and Ray Harryhausen.
+Watch clips and see original artwork, puppet models and sets from titles such as Animal Farm, Dangermouse, Morph, Andy Pandy, Jason and the Argonauts, and Girls Night Out.